 There are a few plants that are known to naturally repel chipmunks, so if you’re looking for an easy solution, adding one or more of these plants to your garden may be the answer.

 One such plant is the daffodil.
-It has linear leaves and blooms with yellow or white, pink, and orange flowers.
+It has linear leaves and blooms with yellow, white, pink, and orange flowers.
 It’s a great choice for borders and containers.

 If you’re looking for a plant that does double duty, look no further than garlic.
 It’s not only effective at repelling chipmunks, but it also doubles as a general pest repellent.
 Plus, it’s easy to care for and grows well in most climates.